Cork and kerry, Ireland

 This is as good a place as any to start when you’re estimating your timeline.
 And depending on what you’ve seen out there on Al Gore’s Internet, it may surprise you a wee bit.

-Most couples book me for an average of 7-9 hours.
+Most couples book me for an average of 7-9 hours, sometimes multiple days.

-Here’s the thing, though: this is your wedding day, not a contest to see how little you can get by on.
-(And even then, 3 hours won’t really cut it, friends.)
+Here’s the thing: this is your wedding day, not a contest to see how little you can get by on.
 When you think about a big wedding, they’re typically an “all day” affair, aren’t they?
 Why on earth wouldn’t your wedding deserve the same level of celebration?

 Just because you’re celebrating differently, doesn’t mean you deserve less.